chantel808/Springboard_Capstone2/README.md

 ![Feature pipeline](https://github.com/chantel808/Springboard_Capstone2/blob/master/feature_pipeline_rs.png)

-The machine learning algorithms tested included Multinomial Naive Bayes, Random Forests, and Linear SVC.
+Machine learning algorithms tested included Multinomial Naive Bayes, Random Forests, and Linear SVC.
+The best results were achieved when using all features (review text and reviewer behavior) in a Random Forest model.
+It was able to identify 65.8% of all reviews that were labelled as 'fake', and a ROC AUC score of 97.4% on data that the model had never seen.

+Finding fake reviews is akin to finding a needle in a haystack due to the large volume of reviews, and relatively small number of fake reviews.
+However, machine learning makes it possible to filter and detect patterns of fraudulent reviews so that firms will be able to maintain a high quality platform that customers and businesses can trust.

 <!-- <img src="" width="400" height="400"> -->